The Best Time to Visit New Zealand from Someone Who Lived There for 18 Months

-Autumn remains a great time to enjoy all the things to do in New Zealand outdoors and experience the very best this amazing country has to offer.
+Autumn remains a great time to enjoy all the things to do in New Zealand outdoors and experience the best this amazing country offers.

 Winter in New Zealand

-Top tip: If you like the idea of seeing New Zealand in winter but want to avoid anything too cold, stay in the area north of Auckland, called Northland.
+Top tip: If you like seeing New Zealand in winter but want to avoid anything too cold, stay in the area north of Auckland, called Northland.
 This place has earned the nickname “the winterless north” for its mild year-round climate!